lewars/findbiz/README.md

 key: Insert_Your_API_Key_Here
 EOF
-python ./findbiz.py 'general contractor' cat bizz.csv # or import to Google Sheets
+python ./findbiz.py 'general contractor' cat bizz.csv # or import to Google Sheets, using '|' as delimiter
 ```